Judith Zaffirini: Legislative tenure

 In July 2013, Zaffirini joined her Democratic colleagues in voting against Republican-sponsored legislation which passed the Senate, 19 to 11, to reduce from twenty-six to twenty weeks of gestation the maximum time limit during which a woman can procure an abortion.
 Zaffirini, who is anti-abortion, describes the new law as not anti-abortion, per se, but one that limits a woman's access to health care and fails to address the question of unintended pregnancies.
 Zaffirini said that she does "not believe that an unborn child can feel pain at twenty weeks.
 Nevertheless that had nothing to do with my position. ..."
 Zaffirini said, "Like it or not abortion is the law of the land, and because it is we must insure that women have access to safe and legal abortions.
 If they do not, then they will resort to coat hangers and self-aborting and illegal abortions, and that is wrong."
 Opponents of the law, such as Senator Royce West of Dallas, vowed a court challenge.

 On March 8, 2017, Zaffirini was the only dissenter in an eight-to-one vote of the Senate State Affairs Committee of the bathroom bill, Senate Bill 6, introduced by her Republican colleague, Lois Kolkhorst of Brenham and strongly pushed by Lieutenant Governor Dan Patrick, the Republican presiding officer of the Senate.
 The bill would require persons to use public restrooms corresponding to their genitalia at birth.
 Strongly opposed by business and athletic interests, the measure is now pending before the Texas House of Representatives.
 Opponents of the measure have put their hopes in Moderate Republican Joe Straus of San Antonio, the House Speaker, who is known to be lukewarm or even hostile toward the measure.

 In the 2017 legislative session, Zaffirini claimed her greatest numerical success record yet.
 Of the 168 bills that she introduced, 108 (64 percent) passed.
 Lawmakers introduced 6,631 bills but sent fewer, 1,211 (18 percent), to the governor than they have done since 1997 in the third year of the administration of Governor George W. Bush.
+According to the Texas Senate, as of 2025, Zaffirini has helped pass over 1,400 bills, the most in state history.